 The PCAs have been delineated to prioritize the acquisition of land or oak woodland conservation easements either by the County (using the funds collected in the County's Oak Woodland Conservation Fund) or privately by developers.
-However, acquisition of land or oak woodland conservation easements outside of the PCAs may also occur.
+However, acquisition of land or oak woodland conservation easements outside of the PCAs may also occur; on minimum contiguous habitat blocks of 5 acres, as described below.
 The following criteria shall be used for selecting potential oak woodlands conservation lands or easements outside of PCAs, consistent with General Plan Policy 7.4.2.8 (D):

-- Location within IBCs: - Location within other important ecological areas as identified in the Initial Inventory and Mapping (June 2010); - Woodlands with diverse age structure; - Woodlands with large trees and dense canopies; - Opportunities for active land management to be used to enhance or restore natural ecosystem processes; - Potential to support special-status species; - Connectivity with adjacent protected lands; - Parcels that achieve multiple agency and community benefits; - Parcels that are located generally to the west of the Eldorado National Forest; and - Parcels that would preserve natural wildlife movement corridors such as crossings under major roadways (e.g., U.S. Highway 50 and across canyons).
+- Location within IBCs; - Location within other important ecological areas as identified in the Initial Inventory and Mapping (June 2010); - Woodlands with diverse age structure; - Woodlands with large trees and dense canopies; - Opportunities for active land management to be used to enhance or restore natural ecosystem processes; - Potential to support special-status species; - Connectivity with adjacent protected lands; - Parcels that achieve multiple agency and community benefits; - Parcels that are located generally to the west of the Eldorado National Forest; and

+El Dorado County 26 November 2015 June 2016 • Parcels that would preserve natural wildlife movement corridors such as crossings under major roadways (e.g., U.S. Highway 50 and across canyons).

-Land or conservation easement acquisition as mitigation of oak woodland impacts that occurs outside of PCAs shall occur on minimum contiguous habitat blocks of 5 acres (the acquired land or conservation easement shall be contiguous to or shall create a contiguous area of no less than 5 acres of oak woodland in conserved or open space status (e.g., parks, national forest, other conserved oak woodlands on private property).
-For transactions where land is acquired or a conservation easement outside of the PCAs is negotiated between a developer and a private seller, an analysis of the proposed oak woodland conservation area shall be performed by a qualified professional to demonstrate that the proposed conservation area is of equal or greater biological value as the oak woodland proposed to be removed.
+Land or conservation easement acquisition as mitigation of oak woodland impacts that occurs that occur outside of PCAs shall occur on minimum contiguous habitat blocks of 5 acres (the acquired land or conservation easement shall be contiguous to or shall create a contiguous area of no less than 5 acres of oak woodland in conserved or open space status (e.g., parks, national forest, other conserved oak woodlands on private property).).
+For transactions where land is acquired or a conservation easement outside of the PCAs is negotiated between a developer and a private seller, an analysis of the proposed oak woodland conservation area shall be performed by a qualified professional toQualified Professional.
+The Qualified Professional shall demonstrate that the proposed conservation area is of equal or greater biological value as the oak woodland proposed to be removed.
 The analysis of conservation areas shall be included as a component of an oak resources technical report.

-Should the County elect to purchase land or oak woodlands conservation easements outside of PCAs using funds from its Oak Woodland Conservation Fund, an analysis of the proposed oak woodland conservation area shall be performed by a qualified professional to determine its suitability in meeting the criteria listed above.
+Should the County elect to purchase land or oak woodlands conservation easements outside of PCAs using funds from its Oak Woodland Conservation Fund, an analysis of the proposed oak woodland conservation area shall be performed by a qualified professional Qualified Professional to determine its suitability in meeting the criteria listed above.